-Bitterroot Bonanza - An Idaho Multi-Sport Tour
+Bitterroot Bonanza - Idaho Biking, Rafting & Kayaking Tour

 Bitterroot Bonanza is featured as one of National Geographic Adventure's "25 Best New Trips"!

-For the first time ever, North Idaho’s world class Rails-to-Trails system is linked into a superb 5-day itinerary that combines a bike tour with rafting and kayaking.
+For the first time ever, North Idaho’s world-class Rails-to-Trails system is linked into a superb 5-day itinerary that combines a bike tour with rafting and kayaking.
 A 4-day version without the rafting is also available.
 Both the Trail of the Coeur d'Alenes and the Trail of the Hiawatha are included in the Rail-to-Trail Conservancy’s Hall of Fame.
 This is an ideal family or private group trip and since this is our own backyard, you can be sure we’ll have plenty of surprises and special treats throughout your journey.
 Along the way, you'll dine out and stay at local hotels.
 The trip starts in Spokane, Washington with a bike ride on the Washington/Idaho Centennial Trail along the Spokane River.
 We reach the resort town of Coeur d'Alene, on Lake Coeur d'Alene with time to play in the lake.
 The next day we enjoy a half-day kayak trip and then continue our bicycle tour on the Trail of the Coeur d'Alenes, one of the jewels of the National Rails-to-Trails system.
 We are the only locally-based adventure company offering this fantastic Idaho cycling tour.
-Our local guides give you a personal and in-depth understanding of North Idaho's culture, history and political landscape in a way no one else can.
+Our local guides give you a personal and in-depth understanding of North Idaho's culture, history, and political landscape in a way no one else can.

-On the 4th day of the 5-day version of this north Idaho bike tour, we trade our pedals for paddles and raft the scenic and tumbling Clark Fork or St. Joe, depending on the time of year you join us.
+On the 4th day of the 5-day version of this North Idaho bike tour, we trade our pedals for paddles and raft the scenic and tumbling Clark Fork or St. Joe, depending on the time of year you join us.
 These are two of the region's most popular whitewater river trips.
 Our last day is a spectacular ride on the historical Hiawatha Trail, where you will bike through 10 tunnels including the almost 2-mile long Taft Tunnel, and ride across 7 dramatic trestles spanning canyons of the Bitterroot Mountains on the Idaho/Montana border.
 The trail is not far from the Selway-Bitterroot Wilderness Area, one of the largest protected areas in the United States.
-At the end we return you to Spokane where your adventure began.
+At the end, we return you to Spokane where your adventure began.

 This Bitterroot Bonanza bike adventure has plenty to offer in 5 days full of outdoors, history and activities.
 Click on the itinerary tab for more details of this Bitterroot Mountain Multisport adventure!